The 2026 commercial training boom: A bold strategy for growth

 The era of value-based selling

-In an era where customers are more informed and digitally savvy than ever, sales training has also evolved beyond traditional selling techniques to prepare professionals for more complex challenges.
+In an era where customers are more informed and digitally savvy than ever, commercial training has also evolved beyond traditional selling techniques to prepare professionals for more complex challenges.
 Value-based selling has emerged as a cornerstone of this evolution - an approach that ensures value is added at every step of the customer journey, moving beyond transactional relationships to focus on genuine customer outcomes.

-To support this transformation, today’s sales training methods encompass a range of capabilities designed to ensure sales professionals can adapt to changing buyer behaviors while building sustainable client relationships.
+To support this transformation, today’s commercial training methods encompass a range of capabilities designed to ensure sales professionals can adapt to changing buyer behaviors while building sustainable client relationships.
 The focus has shifted from traditional closing techniques and product knowledge to effective sales techniques that help professionals provide deeper value in a marketplace where basic information is readily available through digital channels.
 This includes understanding customer challenges, articulating unique value propositions, incorporating data-driven approaches for strategic account planning, and developing consultative capabilities that position sales professionals as trusted business advisors to their clients.

 This shift in training requirements is also driving organizations to increase their investment in sales development, recognizing that success in modern markets demands well-rounded sales professionals who can combine analytical insights with strategic consultative skills.